btbytes/treehopper/report/pg-mk-report.md

 ## Repository view

-Each repository known to the Application shows a dashboard like this:
+Each repository known to the application shows a dashboard like this:

 ![Repository view](images/th-postgres.png)

 ### Summary statistics
-At the top of the page, we show the name of the repository.
+At the top of the page, we see the name of the repository.

 Below the repository name is a summary statistics of the repository.

 ![Summary statistics](images/th-repo-summary.png)

-The cypher queries to used extract this information are:
+The cypher queries used to extract this information are:

 Total number of commits in the repository